Webfile Overview

 What do I Webfile?

-The most common thing to Webfile is an annual report.
+The most common thing to Webfile is the Public Information Report (PIR) or what I call the annual report.
 LLCs are required to file an annual report each year between Jan 1 and May 15th (starting the year after formation).
 The purpose of the annual report is to provide current business information (mailing address, owners' names, etc) and to report revenues for purposes of calculating your franchise tax obligation, if any.
-Franchise taxes are only paid if the business makes more than the franchise tax threshold ($1.23MM for 2022).
+Franchise taxes are only paid if the business makes more than the franchise tax threshold ($2.65MM for 2026).

 If you must collect sales tax on the goods or services you sell, you can Webfile the required sales tax reports.